rahjooh/boofweb/docs/describe.md

-# Cryptotrade Console Code Walkthrough
+# Boofshop Console Code Walkthrough

 Welcome!
 This guide explains what each key file in the project does, how the pieces connect, and how to reason about them even if you are brand new to Next.js.
 Keep it handy while you explore or extend the app.